Mariners vs. Mets Player Props Betting Odds

 Crawford Stats

-- Crawford brings a four-game streak with at least one hit into this contest.
-In his last five games he is batting .278 with a double, two home runs, four walks and four RBI.
+- Crawford enters this matchup looking to extend his five-game hit streak.
+During his last five outings he is hitting .444 with a double, three home runs, four walks and five RBI.

 Crawford Recent Games